 When you teach Thai Massage, students will often ask you “How do I start with a Thai Massage session?” and “What kind of sequence or routine to follow?”

 Basically, students ask where to start with massaging the body (what body parts) and how to continue.
 Is it with the abdomen, the feet, legs, head, or the back?
 And questions are asked about what receiver position to start with: prone, supine, side, or sitting?

 When it comes to traditional Southern Thai style massage, one would start with working on the abdomen (and thus supine position, that is, face up) because all Sen Energy Lines have their starting points around the navel.
-It would mean starting a session in the traditional way, one would start with opening the Energy Lines.
+It would mean starting a session in the traditional way, one would start with opening the Sen Energy Lines.

 In Northern Thailand, one would usually start massaging the feet and legs.
-This has most likely historical motives: the Thai people would work in the mountainous areas of the North, walking and climbing a lot, and often got tired feet and legs at the end of the day.
+This has most likely historical reasons: the Thai people would work in the mountainous areas of the North, walking and climbing a lot, and often got tired feet and legs at the end of the day.

-As for me, it depends on my mood, on my client, on all the above, and on — I don’t always really know.
+As for me, it depends on my mood, on my client, on all of the above, and on — I don’t always really know.
 I just choose an opening and give a session.
 A specific, adapted one.
 Just as I feel to do.
 Just what I think the receiver needs at that particular moment.

 That’s it.
 No rules, no reasons.
 Just sense.
 Adaption and intuition … whatever exactly that may be.